 If you think that you may have an outbreak in your facility, please use the following definitions to determine if your facility is in a suspect or confirmed outbreak:

 Outbreaks in long-term care and retirement homes can be very stressful for residents, staff, visitors and family members; for some they can be life threatening.
 For the health and well being of the residents, patients, staff and visitors, it is important to follow the required instructions when faced with a possible outbreak.

 APH has the following recommendations:

 - If you are ill, do not visit!

 - Check in at the nursing station upon your arrival

-- Follow the outbreak measures recommended by staff, if the resident you are visiting is ill (ex. wear personal protective equipment, practice good hand hygiene)
+- Follow the required outbreak measures (e.g if the resident you are visiting is ill, wear the required personal protective equipment and practice good hand hygiene)

 - Limit your visit to one resident in a day